yjs/yjs/examples/IwcJson.md

 ```

-yatta is the shared json object
+yatta is the shared json object.
+If you change something on this object,
+it will be instantly shared with all the other collaborators.

 ```js